 The reason for this is that the previous system for choosing billing codes was so complicated that it could take 5 or more minutes of clinician time choosing the right code for each visit.
 More importantly, it was almost impossible to explain to a patient why one code was selected over another.
 Similar sessions, lasting the same length, could have very different billing codes.

-After some soul searching, and not wanting to raise fees a great deal during the pandemic, we have decided to set the time cutoff for a higher billing code (a code associated with a higher charge) at 40 minutes.
-Sessions with Dr. Forster lasting longer than 40 minutes will be billed at a higher rate.
+After some soul searching, and not wanting to raise fees a great deal during the pandemic, we have decided to set the time cutoff for a higher billing code (a code associated with a higher charge) at 40 minutes session duration (not counting pre-visit and post-visit time, in other words).
+Sessions with Dr. Forster lasting longer than 40 minutes will be billed at the next higher rate.

 If patients take advantage of all the tools to prepare for visits, most sessions can be completed in under 40 minutes.
 To minimize cost, it will be important to do the following before your session:

 - Fill out the pre-visit survey at least 24 hours before the appointment.
 Doing so means that your answers will be readily available to Dr. Forster without spending time searching online and copying and pasting the answers into your chart.